 The bill amends the Public Health Code, specifically section 18509, to update the requirements for individuals seeking licensure as social workers in Michigan.
-It specifies that a licensed bachelor's social worker must have a bachelor's degree in social work from an approved program and at least 2 years of full-time post-degree experience under the supervision of a licensed master's social worker.
-The language has been modified to clarify that this experience must be supervised by an individual with a master's or doctoral degree in social work.
-Similarly, for licensed master's social workers, the bill mandates that their required experience must also be supervised by someone with a relevant advanced degree and at least 2 years of practice.
+It specifies that a licensed bachelor's social worker must have a bachelor's degree in social work from an approved program and at least two years of supervised post-bachelor's experience.
+The bill changes the language regarding supervision, stating that this experience must be under the guidance of an individual with a master's or doctoral degree in social work, rather than just "a person."
+Similarly, for licensed master's social workers, the bill clarifies that their required experience must also be supervised by someone with an appropriate degree and experience.

-Additionally, the bill introduces a provision allowing the board to grant a limited license for the 2-year post-degree experience required for both bachelor's and master's social workers to individuals who have completed all educational requirements for licensure.
-This limited license can now be renewed for up to 10 years, an increase from the previous limit of 6 years.
-These changes aim to enhance the qualifications and supervision standards for social workers in Michigan, ensuring a higher level of professional practice in the field.
+Additionally, the bill introduces a provision allowing the board to grant a limited license for individuals who have completed the educational requirements for licensure but have not yet fulfilled the two-year post-degree experience requirement.
+This limited license can now be renewed for up to ten years, an increase from the previous six-year limit.
+Overall, the amendments aim to enhance the qualifications and supervision standards for social workers in Michigan while providing a pathway for those who have completed their education to gain practical experience.

 Statutes affected: House Introduced Bill: 333.18509